 “Whoever takes my spot will basically be there on Day One and ready to go,” he explained.

-Rumors of Hansen’s departure immediately set off a contest for his replacement.
+Rumors of Hansen’s departure immediately set off a contest for his replacement in the safely blue seat.
 Democratic state Rep. Steven Woodrow, whose current district overlaps with much of Hansen’s, is running.
 Other candidates include Jaime Lewis, a disability rights activist who was appointed to the RTD board, and Monica VanBuskirk, the former Chief Policy and Relationships Officer for Connect for Health Colorado.

 For his part, Hansen said he’s endorsing Rep.-elect Sean Camacho who was just elected to his first term in office earlier this month.
 Camacho defeated outgoing Rep. Elisabeth Epps in the June Democratic primary.